ToddMaxey/WireShark_Configuration/README.md

 Cert (Certificate) tls.handshake.certificates or pkcs12 or x509af or x509ce or x509if or x509sat

-Auth Username (Authenication Username) ldap.assertionValue or radius.User_Name or ntlmssp.auth.username or imap.request.username or mapi.EcDoConnect.name or kerberos.CNameString
+Auth Username / LDAP assertion (Authenication Username) ldap.assertionValue or radius.User_Name or ntlmssp.auth.username or imap.request.username or mapi.EcDoConnect.name or kerberos.CNameString

-TLS URL Endpoint (TLS URL Endpoint) tls.handshake.extensions_server_name
+SNI / URI (TLS URL Endpoint) tls.handshake.extensions_server_name

 TTL (Time To Live) ip.ttl or ipv6.hlim